 What changed:

 The problem establishes relevance before the specs demonstrate capability.
 The visitor recognizes their situation first.
 Specs become reassuring instead of overwhelming.
-The page doesn’t assume the visitor is already sold—it earns that trust by validating the problem.
+The page doesn’t assume the visitor is already sold.
+It earns that trust by validating the problem.

 Why Visitors Don’t Translate Features Into Relevance